 |all photos USFWS|

 Historically the core population of Snake River fall Chinook salmon spawned upstream of where the Hells Canyon Complex of dams (Hells Canyon, Oxbow, and Brownlee) now lies.
-The Hells Canyon Complex was designed to allow fish passage but the system did not work, and spawning upstream of the Hells Canyon Complex ended by the late 1960’s.
-By the mid 1970’s four dams (Ice Harbor, Lower Monumental, Little Goose, and Lower Granite) were in place on the lower Snake River.
-The lower Snake River dams allowed fish passage and currently most fall Chinook salmon spawning occurs within the 173 km free-flowing reach of the Snake River between Lower Granite and Hells Canyon dams, and the lower reaches of Snake River tributaries including the Imnaha, Salmon, Grande Ronde, and Clearwater.
+The Hells Canyon Complex was designed to allow fish passage, but the system did not work and spawning upstream of the Hells Canyon Complex ended by the late 1960’s.
+By the mid 1970’s, four dams (Ice Harbor, Lower Monumental, Little Goose, and Lower Granite) were in place on the lower Snake River.
+The lower Snake River dams allowed fish passage and currently most fall Chinook salmon spawning occurs within the 173 km free-flowing reach of the Snake River between Lower Granite and Hells Canyon dams and the lower reaches of Snake River tributaries including the Imnaha, Salmon, Grande Ronde, and Clearwater.

 The placement of dams on the Snake River required mitigation to ensure a viable population of fall Chinook salmon was maintained.
 The main approach was to establish a hatchery stock of Snake River fall Chinook salmon by trapping spawners at dams and rearing their offspring at hatcheries.
 Lyons Ferry Hatchery was constructed for this purpose and reared its first brood in 1984.

 Even with mitigation efforts, by 1992 the Snake River fall Chinook salmon population was low enough to merit listing under the Endangered Species Act.
 Determining how to recover the population required information on wild fall Chinook salmon that did not exist.
-Thus, staff of the Idaho Fishery Resource Office began a long-term series of cooperative research projects to collect needed information and help managers plan and evaluate recovery efforts.
+Thus, staff of the Idaho Fish and Wildlife Conservation Office began a long-term series of cooperative research projects to collect needed information and help managers plan and evaluate recovery efforts.
 Our cooperators presently include the Idaho Power Company, Nez Perce Tribe Department of Fisheries Resources Management, National Oceanographic and Atmospheric Administration Fisheries, Pacific Northwest National Laboratory, U. S. Geological Survey, University of Idaho, University of Washington, and Washington Department of Fish and Wildlife.
 Research projects have and continue to address: 1) the genetic characterization of wild Snake River fall Chinook salmon; 2) contemporary spawning distribution, 3) juvenile life history diversity and growth, 4) behavior of juveniles during seaward migration, 5) survival of juveniles during seaward migration, 6) the efficacy of supplementation, and 7) the efficacy of summer transportation and spill.

 |all photos USFWS|